April 1, 2025

 Price: Free plan available; paid plans start at $12 per month

-These are by no means necessary, but they can make your recording experience a lot smoother and save you some headache in post-production.
+These podcast accessories are by no means necessary, but they can make your recording experience a lot smoother and save you some headache in post-production, especially for beginners setting up their first podcast equipment.

 1. Pop filter